 A Test in Focus

-Robert Jenkins, M.D., Ph.D., a pathologist and cancer geneticist at Mayo Clinic, provides an overview of the new neuro-oncology expanded gene panel and chromosomal microarray testing available through Mayo Medical Laboratories.
-He discusses which types of patients should be tested, how these tests improves upon previous methods, and what clinical action can be taken from the results of this testing.
+Rondell P. Graham, M.B.B.S., gives an overview of this test available through Mayo Clinic Laboratories.
+He discusses when this testing should be ordered, how this testing improves upon previous testing approaches, what clinical action can be taken due to the results of this testing.

 Patients with autoimmune myelopathy present with subacute onset and rapid progression of spinal cord symptoms (weakness, gait difficulties, loss of sensation, neuropathic pain, and bowel and bladder dysfunction).
 Autoimmune myelopathy evaluation of serum and spinal fluid can assist in the diagnosis and aid distinction from other causes of myelopathy (multiple sclerosis, sarcoidosis, and vascular disease).
 Early diagnosis may assist in diagnosis of occult cancer, prompt initiation of immune therapies, or both.

 The standard test for the diagnosis of narcolepsy is the multiple sleep latency test (MSLT).
 The MSLT is a complex test to perform as well as to interpret.
 The orexin-A/hypocretin-1 test is a sensitive and specific alternative to the MSLT to diagnose type 1 narcolepsy.